dperel/TweetPaper/README.md

 Links could be parsed out of the tweets and featured as a small --> type element at the end of each tweet.

-As a more far-out feature, an interest-based clipping service would be interesting.
+As a more far-out feature, an interest-based clipping service would be a useful feature.
 Tweets contaning more than one of your interests could be saved into a "for you" category.